MadhuAtBerkeley/w266_Project/README.md

  - Dropout of 0.1
  - ADAM optimizer with exponential decay of learning rate

-## Transducer model with speech imput
+## Transducer model with speech input

 Implemented in asr_train.ipynb file
  - Speech data samples at 16KHz, Hanning window of 20msec and 10mse overlap